Current Project Under Way – The Stone Tables

 In 2012, the Board of Directors of the White Rock Lake Conservancy agreed to take on the renovation and restoration of the historic and very popular Stone Tables Pavilion and Picnic area for the Parks and Recreation Department as identified in the Top 10 projects.
 Volunteer architects and planners developed a renovation plan and worked with the City of Dallas to fulfill this goal.

 In early 2017, the Conservancy gave the City of Dallas $15,000 for the Park & Recreation department to begin work on two of the original stone tables.
-This work began in April.
-The first two tables will give us a better idea of the cost and scope of renovation of each table.
-Once these tables are completed we will continue with the renovation plan which includes renovating and rebuilding the original 13 stone picnic tables and creating a border around the tables; refurbishing the original Lily Pond that is fed from a natural spring located near the tables and renovating the historical bathroom located near the Stone Tables.
+The first two tables gave us a better idea of the cost and scope of renovation of each table and lead to an updated landscape plan.
+The renovation plan includes renovating and rebuilding the original 13 stone picnic tables, improving the grounds around the tables; refurbishing the original Lily Pond that is fed from a natural spring located near the tables and renovating the historical bathroom located near the Stone Tables.

 The original plans of the Lily Pond at the Stone Tables show the natural stream feeding the lily pond, which runs under a stone bridge.
 The bridge and lily pond were constructed by members of the CCC, as part of President Roosevelt’s new deal, in 1931.
-This stone bridge still remains but the lily pond is in disrepair and will cost $75,000 to renovate the pond.
-As this is phase 3 of the entire stone tables project no money has been raised to date for the Lily Pond.
+This stone bridge still remains but the lily pond is in disrepair and will cost $150,000 to renovate the pond and bring it back to it’s original state while allowing for easy maintenance.

 Along with the Lily Pond the men of the CCC also built a restroom facility with craftsmanship like we don’t often see in public areas.
 Artist Henry Potter of Potter Art Metal Studios designed natural scenes for the windows in the building.
 The stone structure may be repurposed as a comfort station or storage facility for those that have rented the stone tables area.
 The wood soffit boards are rotting and need to be replaced along with the mortar and masonry in some areas of the structure.